NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Client IP Address as an input to the MAC_Algorithm.
 However, when implementing the DNS Cookies, several DNS vendors found impractical to include the Client IP as the Client Cookie is typically computed before the Client IP address is known.
-Therefore, the requirement to put Client IP address as input to was removed.
+Therefore, the requirement to put Client IP address as input was removed.

 However, for privacy reasons, in order to prevent tracking of devices across links and to not circumvent IPv6 Privacy Extensions [RFC4941], Clients MUST NOT re-use a Client or Server Cookie after the Client IP address has changed.

-The Client IP address is available on the UDP socket when it received the Server Cookie and can be stored for the Server alongside the Server Cookie.
-In subsequent queries to that Server with the Server Cookie, the socket MUST be bound to the Client IP address that was also used when it learned the Server Cookie.
+The Client IP address is available on the UDP socket when it receives the Server Cookie and should be registered alongside the Server Cookie.
+In subsequent queries to the Server with that Server Cookie, the socket MUST be bound to the Client IP address that was also used (and registered) when it received the Server Cookie.
 Failure to bind must result in a new Client Cookie, which, for the method described in this section means a new Client Secret.

 # Constructing a Server Cookie {#serverCookie}